-The Department of Medicine of Danbury Hospital offers three residency training programs and a fellowship program in cardiology.
-One residency tract is a traditional three-year categorical program, which provides comprehensive preparation for the practice of General Internal Medicine or for further fellowship training in a subspecialty area.
+The Department of Medicine of Danbury Hospital offers two residency training programs and a fellowship program in cardiology.
+One residency tract is a traditional three-year categorical program, which provides comprehensive preparation for the practice of General Internal Medicine or for further fellowship training in a sub-specialty area.

 Danbury Hospital and the continuity clinic site are using electronic medical records.
 Our on-line library offers access to Up-to-Date, Dynamed, Visual Dx, Cardiosource and the Johns Hopkins online ambulatory medicine website.
 The on-line library content can be accessed from home by our residents.
 The library has a very active staff and provides for conventional resources such as Pub Med, OVID as well as online journals and textbooks.

 Starting in the first year the residents will be guided and encouraged to do research.
 They will be presented the research activity in the hospital.
 Each first year resident will have mandatory meeting with our research coordinator, and with the library personal which will help them develop a good research question and will teach them how to perform a literature review.

 We have many departmental as well as interdepartmental conferences and we take pride in the format of our morning report with active participation of the Program Director, Associate Program Directors, and at least one sub specialist attending physician.
 This promotes an interactive and scholarly discussion session.
 Medical students from University of Vermont, Ross University, and the American University of the Caribbean School of Medicine rotate through the Internal Medicine service as integral members of the medical team.

 Additionally, medical house staff are frequently involved in pre- and post-operative care of surgical patients under the guidance of the Hospitalist service.
 Many of these patients have serious medical problems, including conditions related to cardiovascular, pulmonary, renal, electrolyte or fluid disturbances, or complicated infections.